-The Employment Pass is different from a Professional Visit Pass, which only allows foreign professionals to provide services or undergo practical training with a Malaysian company (preferably a Sdn Bhd) on behalf of the overseas company.
+The Employment Pass is different from a Professional Visit Pass, which only allows foreign professionals to provide services or undergo practical training with a Malaysian company (usually a Sdn Bhd) on behalf of the overseas company.

 Employment Pass Application Process

-Prior approval is needed because the Malaysian government currently has restrictions imposed on the number of foreign workers a Malaysian-based company can employ.
-If a company wants to hire foreigners, they must prove to the government why the foreigner is vital and important to the position.
+Prior approval is needed because the Malaysian government currently has restrictions imposed on the number of foreign workers a Malaysia-based company can employ.
+If a company wants to hire foreigners, it must prove to the government why the foreigner is vital and important to the position.
 They must also provide reasons why a local is unable to fill the position.
 Companies must request a quota from the Immigration Department before proceeding with the work pass application.